coderxor/PawsPro/README.md

 2. Sequence Decision Making: Using reinforcement learning to build decision models to take different measures in different states of the hard disk.

+The dataset used in this study is publicly available from Backblaze: https://www.backblaze.com/cloud-storage/resources/hard-drive-test-data

 ## Project structure
 dataset/  # Experimental data set